 Once you have chosen a domain, you will be ready to start thinking about the website.
 A little planning is essential to ensure that the site works as we imagined and clearly presents all products or services.

 So, start from the objectives.
-Do you want the site to inform, inspire, or do you want to generate sales conversions?
+Do you want the site to inform, and inspire, or do you want to generate sales conversions?

 Is it enough for the website to display your products and services, or do you want visitors to purchase them directly from the site?
-If so, you will need to design an eCommerce site, including a shopping cart, payment methods, customer registration.
+If so, you will need to design an eCommerce site, including a shopping cart, payment methods, and customer registration.